 Plant taxonomy classifies common butterbur as Petasites hybridus.

-Common butterbur is classified botanically as an herbaceous perennial.
-It is in the aster family.
-According to Botanical.com, the genus name, Petasites comes from the Greek, petasos (felt hat worn by shepherds), a reference to the fact that the leaves are so big they could function as hats, in a pinch.
+It's classified botanically as an herbaceous perennial in the aster family.
+It gets its genus name, Petasites, comes from the Greek, petasos (felt hat worn by shepherds) because the leaves are so big they could function as hats.

 This is a robust perennial, topping out at about 3 feet in height, and with a spread of up to 5 feet.
-Grown primarily as an outdoor foliage plant, the pinkish flowers, nonetheless, are not altogether lacking in interest, mainly because they are among the earliest spring flowers (blooming typically in April in zone 5).
-Furthermore, they're rather novel-looking -- which is fortunate, considering that they can hardly be called "beautiful."
-The actual flowers are tiny, but they are clustered atop a flower stalk that also sports greenish sepals.
+Grown primarily as an outdoor foliage plant, the pinkish flowers, nonetheless, offer some interest, mainly because they're among the earliest spring flowers (blooming in April in zone 5).
+Furthermore, they're rather novel-looking (which is fortunate, considering that they can hardly be called "beautiful").
+The actual flowers are tiny, but they're clustered atop a flower stalk that also sports greenish sepals.

-As sweet a curiosity as the flowers are for die-hard plant geeks, though, the general gardening public will be focused almost exclusively on the leaves.
+As sweet a curiosity as the flowers are for die-hard plant geeks, though, the average gardener will be more interested in the leaves.

-Not only are the heart-shaped leaves large (the biggest on mine are 13 inches across), but, on the variegated type (cream and green color combination), they are truly lovely.
+Not only are the heart-shaped leaves large (the biggest can measure 13 inches across), but, on the variegated type (cream and green color combination), they are truly lovely.

 Preferred growing conditions are shade and wet soil.
-Partial shade is OK (and may be better for the variegated cultivar to achieve optimal coloration in the leaves), as long as the plant receives sufficient water, but you can also treat it as one of the plants for full shade.
+Partial shade is all right (and may be better for the variegated cultivar to achieve its best coloration), as long as it receives sufficient water, but you can also treat it as one of the plants for full shade.